-week

-Duration of End Examination 3 Hours
+Instruction Duration of Semester End Examination SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Semester End Examination 60 Marks

-Continuous Internal Evaluation 40 Marks

-Credits 3

 - 1. Deliver the Object-oriented programming features and principles for code development. - 2.
 Explore the reusability of the code, coupling and cohesion. - 3.
 Handle the exceptions and multiple flow of the execution. - 4.
 Understand the collection framework. - 5.
 Develop the database applications.